 Weight- It’s a medium border line light weight board and isn’t going to hurt on the lift but isn’t super light either.

 Edge Hold: There is a very good grip here.
 In all the conditions we rode in we never felt like we needed more but at the same time it didn’t feel limitless like the Rossignol Onemagtek.
 We didn’t experience east coast ice and don’t want to but it climbed an icy pipe wall pretty well and handled snowment very well.

 Flex: On the medium side of soft overall but stiffer between the feet and really soft at the tip/tail.
 It makes for a fun board to butter around the mountain if you are in that kind of mood.

 Switch: This is a directional twin with a pretty good setback but it still rode switch just like it did regular when we centered up the stance.

 Jibbing- Really fun and borderline excellent.
 We felt comfortable hitting any jib in the park.
 There are some boards that are better here but it’s not bad if you like to do everything.

 Pipe: Really impressive for a board with a flex like this.
 The grip between the feet is pretty good and we all had fun in the 18′ and 22′ pipes we rode in.
 Good times.

-Maybe we are just overly stoked on the Taipan because we new the low price tag when we tried it and expected what you normally get for this price.
-The bottom line is this is just a fun all around board that gives you a lot more than you would expect for the price.
+Maybe we are just overly stoked on the Taipan because of the low price tag but the bottom line is this is just a fun all around board that gives you a lot more than you would expect for the price.
 If you truly want to do almost everything and can only afford one board this is a great choice.

 2013 Rossignol Taipan